walterg7/walterg7.github.io/_posts/homelab/active-directory/2025-03-22-sysmon-deployment.md

 Since the PowerShell script works and is shared to our AD computers, the users can just navigate to the share and execute the script to install Sysmon.

-That's boring so we are going to have the PowerShell script execute upon system startup (automation!)
+That's boring so we are going to have the PowerShell script execute upon system startup.

 This will also show how dangerous it would be if a bad actor got access to a Domain Admin account and created a malicious script to run on system startup.